logicxd/til/Computer Systems/Encoding-Hashing-and-Encryption.md

 ## Encoding

 There are many different type of character encoding.
-Encoding is useful when converting a character into some bits array.
+Encoding is useful when converting a character into some bits array for textual representation.
+Do not use encoding for binary data, use `Convert.ToBase64String` and `Convert.FromBase64String` instead for C#.

 ### ASCII